mehulagg/gitlab/doc/development/dangerbot.md

 and including it in the matching `danger/plugins/...` file.
 Specs can then be added in `spec/lib/gitlab/danger/...`.

-You'll only know if your `Dangerfile` works by pushing the branch that contains it to GitLab.
+To know if your `Dangerfile` works, push the branch that contains it to GitLab.
 This can be quite frustrating, as it significantly increases the cycle time when developing a new task, or trying to debug something in an existing one.
 If you've followed the guidelines above, most of your code can